Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, and Endorphin Levels

 When you feel good, your brain is releasing dopamine, serotonin, oxytocin, or endorphin.

-But the good feeling never lasts because our brain evolved to promote survival, not to make you happy.
-It only gives you a spurt of happy chemical when you find a way to meet a survival need.
-But our brain defines “survival” in a quirky way.
+But the good feeling doesn’t last because our brain saves the happy chemicals for opportunities to meet survival needs.
+It defines “survival” in a quirky way, alas.
 It cares about the survival of your genes and it relies on neural pathways built in youth.

 Anything linked to a youthful pleasure sparks your happy chemicals, despite your best intentions.
-And “reproductive success” sparks a lot of them (a biologists’ term), though you don’t consciously think this.
-We do quirky things to spark our happy chemicals as a result.
+The biggest surge comes from things linked to what biologists call “reproductive success.”
+We do quirky things to spark happy chemicals because our brain evolved to promote survival, not to make you happy.

 Happy chemicals are not controlled by your conscious verbal brain.